sanskrit/raw_etexts_english/blogs/manasataramgini/2006-12-02_vedanga-jyotisha-and-other-ramblings-on-early-hindu-calenders.md

 +++
-title = "vedA~Nga jyotiSha and other ramblings on early Hinduxa0calenders"
+title = "vedA~Nga jyotiSha and other ramblings on early Hindu calenders"

 +++
 The vedA\~NGa jyotiSha has been a strikingly difficult text to fathom